 To prepare for your appointment, see the topic Making the Most of Your Appointment .

 To diagnose retinal detachment, your doctor will ask you questions about your symptoms, past eye problems, and risk factors.
 The doctor will also test your near and distance vision (visual acuity) and side (peripheral) vision.
 These routine vision tests do not detect retinal detachment, but they can find problems that could lead to or result from retinal detachment.

-If you have a condition that puts you at high risk for retinal detachment—such as nearsightedness, recent cataract surgery, diabetes, a family history of retinal detachment, or a prior retinal detachment in your other eye—talk to your doctor about how often you should have your eyes checked.
-You may need more frequent exams to detect problems in their early stages.
+It's important to have routine eye exams so that your eye doctor can look for retinal tears or other eye problems that could lead to retinal detachment.
+If you have a condition that puts you at high risk for retinal detachment—such as nearsightedness, recent cataract surgery, diabetes, a family history of retinal detachment, or a prior retinal detachment in your other eye—talk to your doctor about having more frequent exams to detect problems in their early stages.

 Retinal detachment requires care right away.
 Without treatment, vision loss can progress from minor to severe or even to blindness within a few hours or days.

 Only surgery can repair retinal detachment.
 It is usually successful and, in many cases, restores good vision.

 You cannot prevent most cases of retinal detachment.
 But having routine eye exams is important so that your eye doctor can look for signs that you might be more likely to have a retinal detachment.

 Some eye injuries can damage the retina and cause detachment.
 You can reduce your risk of these types of injuries if you: